JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 * <a href="https://www.jpa-buddy.com/documentation/database-connections/" target="_blank">DB connection</a>
 * <a href="https://www.jpa-buddy.com/documentation/reverse-engineering/#working-with-remote-db" target="_blank">DB schema cache</a>
-* Source root and package to which the generated entities will be saved
+* Source root and package where the generated entities will be saved
 * Whether indexes and constraints need to be migrated
 * Whether schema name should be specified in the `@Table` annotation